-Tips to Help You Pack for Your Move.
+Tips to Help You Pack for Your Moving.

 There comes a time when that four-bedroom suburban house you once longed for no longer fits your life.
 Whether you are trying to get out of the suburbs and to the city, want to retire to a beach, or have some other reason for moving from a house to an apartment, there are many things to think about before you start the moving process.

-Take notes leading up to your move date.
-You may have never lived in an apartment so there is a lot to learn before making your move.
-Before you plan your move, start an Excel spreadsheet that will track how often you use various items around your house.
+Take notes leading up to your moving date.
+You may have never lived in an apartment so there is a lot to learn before making your moving.
+Before you plan your moving, start an Excel spreadsheet that will track how often you use various items around your house.
 No reason to bring something with you that will just collect dust.

 Make piles of things to donate or sell.
 Garage sales are a great idea because you don’t have to worry about bringing your unwanted stuff anywhere but out to the driveway.
 The last thing you want is a storage unit down the road you have to visit when you want to use something.